Simon-Reynaert/iEcology-IAS-miner/README.md

 | __Support__ | TBA |

 # Installation
-You can install the development version of IAScraper from Github with:
+You can install the development version of iEcology-IAS-miner from Github with:

 # Demonstration
 This Jupiter notebook file demonstrates the computation and visualizations of iEcology-IAS-miner, utilizing its different functions.